robtimus/obfuscation-json/README.md

             .withProperty("password", Obfuscator.fixedLength(3))
             .build();

-## Disabling obfuscation for objects and/or arrays
+## Obfuscation for objects and/or arrays

 By default, a JSON obfuscator will obfuscate all properties; for object and array properties, their contents in the document including opening and closing characters will be obfuscated.
 This can be turned on or off for all properties, or per property.
 For example:

     Obfuscator obfuscator = JSONObfuscator.builder()
             .scalarsOnlyByDefault()
+            // .scalarsOnlyByDefault() is equivalent to:
+            // .forObjectsByDefault(ObfuscationMode.EXCLUDE)
+            // .forArraysByDefault(ObfuscationMode.EXCLUDE)
             .withProperty("password", Obfuscator.fixedLength(3))
             .withProperty("complex", Obfuscator.fixedLength(3))
+                    .forObjects(ObfuscationMode.OBFUSCATE) // override the default setting
+            .withProperty("arrayOfComplex", Obfuscator.fixedLength(3))
-                    .includeObjects() // override the default setting
+                    .forArrays(ObfuscationMode.INHERIT_OVERRIDABLE) // override the default setting
             .build();

+The four possible modes for both objects and arrays are:
+* `EXCLUDE`: don't obfuscate nested objects or arrays, but instead traverse into them.
+* `OBFUSCATE`: obfuscate nested objects and arrays completely (default).
+* `INHERIT`: don't obfuscate nested objects or arrays, but use the obfuscator for all nested scalar properties.
+* `INHERIT_OVERRIDABLE`: don't obfuscate nested objects or arrays, but use the obfuscator for all nested scalar properties.
+If a nested property has its own obfuscator defined this will be used instead.

 ## Pretty-printing